stoyan-shopov/turbo/Readme.md

  - `Help` button - display brief help.
 This needs to be improved
  - `Go back` button - navigate to the previous source code location (if any) in the navigation stack, when browsing the program source code.
 The keyboard shortcut is `<ALT> + <LEFT ARROW>`
  - `Go forward` button - navigate to the next source code location (if any) in the navigation stack, when browsing the program source code.
 The keyboard shortcut is `<ALT> + <RIGHT ARROW>`
- - `RESTART` button - restart the frontend.
-Restarting the frontend is described in a section of its own.
+ - `RESTART` button - restart the frontend. **Currently, this is the only way to request loading of a new executable file for debugging.**
  - `Connect to blackmagic` button.
 Activating this button will attempt to automatically detect, and connect to an available **blackmagic** probe.
 In case only one **blackmagic** probe is found, an attempt to connect to it is made.
 In case more than one blackmagic probe is found (common, when debugging the **blackmagic** probe with another instance of itself), a dialog to select the probe is shown:

 ![Select blackmagic probe dialog][select-blackmagic-probe]